 My aunt divorced her long-time husband after he had an affair.
 She was devastated, but after a few years decided they were able to become really good friends.
 They ended up moving to Florida together and lived platonically in the same house.
 This roommate situation saved on costs, and logistically made it easier for their two adult sons to see them on their work vacations.
 Even the elderly cat was happier to be in the same household with them both.
 My aunt realized that she liked her former spouse as a person, but not as a husband.
 They remained close friends until their deaths.

 I know a young couple who got married right after high school when she became pregnant.
 The marriage only lasted a few years because they were young and constantly pushed each other’s buttons.
 Years later they felt that they had matured and could not live without each other, and so remarried.
 Unfortunately, they got married again without addressing the issues that initially drove them apart.
 They had another child and later an explosive divorce.
-Do not even think of getting together again as a couple without some counselling first.
+Do not even think of getting together again as a couple without some counseling first.

 It is natural for memory to gloss over the painful events and emphasize the good ones.
-You may be viewing your ex through rose colored glasses, and not the way you perceived him in the past.
+You may be viewing your ex through rose-colored glasses, and not the way you perceived him in the past.
 This happened to me.
 I met my former fiancé at a party and clicked with this charming fellow immediately.
 I fell in love with his family too.
 After we dated for a while, he started belittling me and putting down my interests.
 I also discovered that he was a pathological liar and broke off our engagement.
 Over a year later I ran into him at a party and had a lot of fun, which reminded me of our initial meeting.
 Later that week we got together for coffee.
 When I told my horrified mother and friends, they gave me a firm reality check.
 If you are in this same situation with a toxic ex, listen to others and nip it in the bud, as I did.

 Yes, people have remarried their exes and had happier marriages the second time around years or even a decade later, following much introspection.
 If you are considering getting back with your ex, be smart and have pre-marital counselling the second time around.